angular/material/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Filling out this template is required!
 Do not delete it when submitting a Pull Request!
 Without this information, your Pull Request may be auto-closed.
 -->
 ## PR Checklist
-Please check that your PR fulfills the following requirements:
+Please check your PR fulfills the following requirements:
 - [ ] The commit message follows [our guidelines](https://github.com/angular/material/blob/master/.github/CONTRIBUTING.md#-commit-message-format)
 - [ ] Tests for the changes have been added or this is not a bug fix / enhancement
 - [ ] Docs have been added, updated, or were not required